seand88/test-repository/README.md

+#Overview - AI Usage Description

+I used AI, specifically gemini cli to help write some more tedious parts of the project.
+Unit tests, etc....

+I also used it for some of the components.
+Once I had the architecture I wanted in terms of the component system on the frontend, then I could ask AI to generate individual components.
+Typically I like to only use it for small tasks, like a single component otherwise it can get out of hand.
+Need to make sure it follows the architecture and scalability I am going for.

+In terms of the backend design its all based on pathing for the deep linking strategy needed.
+I also used AI to write some of the unit testing on the backend.

+In my daily usage I will use AI for unit testing then review the tests etc...
+Have to really watch every piece of code its touching to make sure what you want.

+Overall im pleased with the design doing accomplishing this within 5-6 hours as thats all the time I have for this.

+I really like the canvas element idea I used to render 3d in the background.
+This could really be anything you want, a full 3d scene or something to make things more visually interesting.

+Thanks for taking the time to look at my project. see below for instructions.

 # File Browser SPA - Code Test

 This project is a Single Page Application (SPA) built with a vanilla TypeScript frontend (using a custom component-based architecture) and a .NET Web API backend.